ModanwalPriti06/REACT-NOTES/README.md

 - Unidirectional Data Flow – Data flows in one direction for easier debugging.
 - Hooks – Allows functional components to manage state and lifecycle.

+### The important features of React are:

+- It supports server-side rendering.
+- It will make use of the virtual DOM rather than real DOM (Data Object Model) as RealDOM manipulations are expensive.
+- It follows unidirectional data binding or data flow.
+- It uses reusable or composable UI components for developing the view.

 # Hooks:

 ## useState (Manages Component State)